martinjc/martinjc.com/src/index.md

 I lead the Computer Science Scholarship group in the School, which is aiming to improve knowledge transfer of innovative and best-practice Computer Science teaching both inside and outside the School, and to carry out more research around Computer Science and Software Engineering education.
 Our group has recently presented papers at a number of educational conferences in the UK.

-I'm interested in people and computers, so that is where most of my research is focused.
+I'm interested in people and computers, so that is where most of my scholarship is focused.
 A lot of my recent [research](research/) is looking at modern journalism and computer science education, with work in the area of Computational and Data Journalism.
-I am also interested in analysis of human behaviour as exposed through social network data, and interactions between people, systems and places.

 This site has details of my [research](research/), [publications](research/), [teaching](teaching/) and the semi-occasional rambling [blog](blog/) post.